OpenHFT/Chronicle-Network/README.md

 # Example
-## Creating a simple serer and client
+## Creates a Client and Server, exchanges an RPC message.

 The full source code of this example can be found at